- 34 shares

-Do you have an unusual or uncommon first and/or last name that you’ve always disliked or even hated, especially when you were younger and endlessly teased about it?
+Do you have an unusual or uncommon first and/or last name that you’ve always disliked or even hated?
+Maybe you were teased about it when you were young?

 In the digital age, because building an online presence is such an essential part of career and job search success, the more unusual your name, the more likely you are to stand out in search results for that name.